wzk1015/wzk-homepage/content/home/personal.md

     padding: ["20px", "0", "20px", "0"]
 ---

 In my spare time, I like watching movies and TV shows.
 To name a few of my favorites: *Person of Interest, Friends, Inception, Harry Potter, Rick and Morty*.
-I also watch sports games, especially 🎾 and ⚽️.
+I also watch sports games, especially tennis and football.
 My favorite player and team are *Rafael Nadal* and *Bayern München*.
 Rafa's persistance and Bayern's teamwork always motivate me to work toward excellence.

 On holidays, I enjoy travelling to different countries and cities.
 I used to visit one or two countries every year, but not once since the beginning of COVID-19.
-I've also been to many cities in 🇨🇳, and some spots in my hometown Beijing.
+I've also been to many cities in China, and some spots in my hometown Beijing.
 Natural beauty (e.g. Pulpit Rock 🇳🇴, Wanaka Lake 🇳🇿, Changbai Mountains 🇨🇳) and prosperous cities (e.g. Manhattan, Seattle, Taipei, Singapore) are both appealing to me.
 I've been living in Beijing for 23 years since I was born, and will spend some years in Shanghai while pursuing PhD degree in SJTU.
-Hopefully I can spend more time in different places and meet new friends while I'm still young.
+Hopefully I can visit different places and meet new friends while I'm still young.

 I believe Artificial Intelligence will change our ways of living and working thoroughly, though there is still a long way to go.
 I also believe that research can help me improve myself, which will be beneficial in many aspects of life in the future.